The Range Bag Essentials You'll Always Want To Take With You

 If you would like to learn more about handgun maintenance take a look here: Cleaning and Maintaining Your Weapon

 Experience one squib or stuck shell and you will quickly realize a cleaning rod can be worth its weight in gold.
 A decent cleaning kit can keep you from having to call it a day prematurely.
-The same can also be said for the next item, a nice multi-tool.
-I have personally had my day salvaged because of one of these.
+The same can also be said for a good multi-tool.

 Another good suggestion is to bring a few rags and some gun oil and/or gun lube.
 Depending on range conditions or which drills you are doing, even how many rounds you go through, your gun can get dirty and dry fast.
 Fortunately, this is a very easy fix if you have a clean rag and some oil with you.